moja-global/moja_global_docs/docs/DocumentationStyleGuide/language-grammar/articles.rst

    different when spelt out.
 -  Use articles to increase clarity and give a better context.
 -  Use articles to distinguish between the same nouns.

+For example, *File could not be found* is wrong.
+To increase clarity, we can use *The file could not be found*.
+Similarly, *Empirical Forest Growth module is standard module used in FLINT* can be refactored to *The Empirical Forest Growth module is a standard module used in FLINT*.